 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Life Care Center of Carrollton Nursing Home, Carrollton, Missouri
+Life Care Center of Carrollton Nursing Home Abuse and Neglect Lawyers

 This long-term care center is a "for-profit" 120-certified bed home providing cares to residents of Carrollton and Carroll County, Missouri.
 The Medicare and Medicaid-participating facility is located at: